 Herb-Encrusted Grilled Salmon

-I wasn’t thrilled with the photo for this Herb-Encrusted Grilled Salmon but I hope you can at least tell from the photo how delicious it was, because it was one of the best tasting pieces of salmon I ever cooked.
-There’s so much background in how I came up with the recipe, that I’m going to try hard not to ramble too much as I’m explaining it.
+It might be a slightly lack-luster photo but this Herb-Encrusted Grilled Salmon was one of the best tasting pieces of salmon I ever cooked.
+And there’s so much fun background in how I came up with the recipe.
 First, I went to San Francisco, where I got to meet a few of my favorite bloggers and came home with a stash of new ingredients.
 I always have so many things bubbling around in my brain that I’m wanting to cook, that truthfully, the new ingredients were sitting in a basket on my kitchen counter for the longest time.

 Make it a Meal:

 This would taste great with Cucumbers Caesar for an easy low-carb meal!

 Buffalo Glazed Grilled Salmon with Blue Cheese Coleslaw ~ Kalyn’s Kitchen

 Grilled Salmon with Maple-Sriracha-Lime Glaze ~ Kalyn’s Kitchen

 Grilled Salmon Packets with Tomatoes, Olives, Garlic, Thyme, and Saffron ~ Kalyn’s Kitchen